Botanical Name: Medinilla magnifica

 The flower heads are spectacular.
 Clusters of small, pink flowers are carried beneath 2 or 3 tiers of pink bracts that grow to 4-inches (10 cm) long.

 Medinilla is a genus in the Melastomaceae family that includes about 150 species.
 They're all natives of the tropics from southern Asia, western Africa and the Pacific islands.

 Varieties with darker pink flowers are sometimes available.
 Medinilla magnifica 'Rubra' has darker pink flowers.
 'Superba' has larger flowers that are dark pink.

 Cut it back.
 After flowering, prune the plant back by as much as half to control its size.

 Wondering whether to repot?
 Repotting is probably only needed every couple years.
 Put Medinilla magnifica in a big container.
 If you want to control its size, keep the plant in the same pot and top-dress it every year.

 How to Top-Dress: Remove the top 2-3 inches of potting mix and replace with fresh mix every couple years.
 Take care not to harm any roots that may be near the surface.

 Winter Care.
 Give this evergreen shrub a dry, cool rest in winter.
 It will tolerate a minimum of 60°F/16°C in winter.
 Cut back on water -- but don't allow the soil to dry out -- and stop fertilizing during this winter rest.
-Maintain high humidity by misting the plant regularly with room-temperature water.
-Misting also helps to prevent an invasion of spider mites that are attracted to dry conditions.
+Maintain high humidity with a cool-mist room humidifier.
+Added humidity also helps to prevent an invasion of spider mites that are attracted to dry conditions.

 Height: Up to 4 ft (1.2 m)

-Fertilizer: Feed every 2 weeks spring through fall with a high-phosphorous fertilizer (such as 10-20-10) diluted by half.
+Fertilizer: Feed every 2 weeks spring through fall with a high-phosphorous fertilizer (such as 10-20-10) diluted to half-strength.